Photo by Quetzal Photo: Natalie & Chris’ ceremony at Capilla de Todos Los Angeles (Hotel Xcaret)

 Though all of this information was accurate at the time of writing, we would encourage you to first start with your local parish and with the parish assigned to your particular wedding resort, as each resort’s Catholic chapel has a specifically designated parish.
 They will be able to give you the most accurate and up-to-date information on what they will need to help you begin your pre cana, the PNI (prenuptial investigation), and the document transfer process.

-As always, if you have additional questions about this process or would like assistance in locating Cancun and Playa del Carmen area resorts that have Catholic chapels on-site, please contact us here.
+As always, if you would like assistance in locating Cancun and Playa del Carmen area resorts that have Catholic chapels on-site, please contact us here.

 *Please scroll through or click the links below to take you to that particular section.